 The traditional solution to this problem has been to add WiFi range extenders to your home network.
 These essentially create a new network access point, usually with a different network name, which works to amplify the existing WiFi network.

 This solution of using WiFi range extenders has a number of issues.
 First, you end up with multiple WiFi networks in your home, which your devices will end up switching between.
-The handover is usually not seamless and it can be frustrating sometimes to watch your device trying to connect to a network with a weaker signal.
+The handover usually isn’t smooth and it can be frustrating sometimes to watch your device trying to connect to a network with a weaker signal.

 The other main issue is that due to the way that these range extenders work, they usually end up reducing the speed of the WiFi network they provide, usually to half that of the original network speed.
 This is because they have to use the WiFi network itself to maintain the connection between the devices.